She would retain about 30% of what she read and that was also our biggest trouble because in school, that's making it just beyond difficult.

 Brain Balance students progress an average of 2.6 levels in 3 months for sensory motor exercises.
 On average, customers

 surveyed rated their satisfaction at 8.5 on a 10 point scale.
 Over 84% of customers said they were very likely or extremely likely

 to recommend Brain Balance to a friend or family member.

-Honestly, every penny has been worth it because the change in her.
+Honestly, every penny has been worth it because of the change in her.
 My daughter is reading independently.
 In this time period that we've been here, she's jumped up multiple grade levels in reading.
 Her math is stronger.
-There's just a ...
+There's just ...